UWCS/rs118/resources/1/notes.md

 ## Strings

-Strings in rust are not simple.
+Strings in Rust are not simple.
 For now, we will consider only `String`. `String` represents a mutable, variable length buffer which can hold your `char`s.
 Create an empty one with `String::new()`, or create one from a literal using `String::from()`:

 ```rust
 let empty_string = String::new();